GSA/auctions_api/basics.md

 ##### Example URL

 The below URLs are for intiial browsing of API data.
 This DEMO_KEY will not work after certain number of attempts.
-User can  request a personal key from ap.data.gov.
+User can  request a personal key from api.data.gov.
 The personal key will have more data access capabilities.

  https://api.data.gov/test/gsa/auctions?api_key=DEMO_KEY&format=json
  https://api.data.gov/test/gsa/auctions?api_key=DEMO_KEY&format=xml